nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 4. Test case: Sort with multiple same prefixes
    1. Command: `sort sna/ snd/` <br>
-      Expected: The list of show sorted by name in ascending order.
+      Expected: The list of shows is sorted by name in ascending order.

    2. Command: `sort ssa/ ssd/` <br>
-      Expected: The list of show sorted by status in ascending order.
+      Expected: The list of shows is sorted by status in ascending order.

 5. Test case: Sort with multiple different prefixes
    1. Command: `sort sna/ ssd/` <br>